Motorhome Bikes & Bike Racks

 At first glance it may seem that storing your bikes in the garage is by far the best option.
 But, some motorhomes have limited garage space which you may want to use for other essentials, and where there is no garage, the external storage bins can be awkward in shape and to access.

 These types of bikes have wide (26″ or 29″) knobbly tyres which mean they can be ridden on loose surfaces and over obstacles.
 They have flat handlebars and solid heavier frames and components, with specialist suspension.
 You can ride a mountain bike on a road, but it will be harder going than a road bike.

-These bikes have skinny tyres and drop handlebars and rule to road due to their speed and efficiency.
+These bikes have skinny tyres and drop handlebars and rule the road due to their speed and efficiency.
 The skinny tyres will power you along with little effort (unless you’re tackling an ascent!) and the drop handlebars allow for a racing position.
 Don’t fetch your shopping on one though!

 Cyclocross (Gravel) Bike

 They have drop handlebars but wider knobbly tyres and are designed to be used on all surfaces.
 You won’t get the speed and efficiency on the road as you would with a road bike, but you will be able to use this bike on gravel and dirt tracks.
 These are great, go anywhere, do anything bikes.